mikecinnamon/PythonRefresher/[PY-01] Introduction to Python.md

 ## Other data container types

-Some packages mentioned above come with new data container types: NumPy arrays, Pandas series and Pandas data frames.
-Dealing with so many types of objects is a bit challenging for the beginner.
+Some Python libraries come with new data container types.
+For instance, NumPy arrays, Pandas series and Pandas data frames.
+Dealing with so those different types is a bit confusing for the beginner.

 The elements of the Python data containers (*e.g*. lists) can have different data types, but NumPy and Pandas data containers have consistency constraints.
 So, an array has a unique data type, while a data frame has a unique data type for every column.

 ##  Functions